Skip to Content

 Oven or microwave?

 OK, I have a confession… I no longer have a microwave at home which is why I recommend baking this recipe in the oven.
+Bias, I know.

-Of course the whole appeal of mug cakes is that you chuck them in the microwave and have a delicious dessert in a matter of seconds.
+Of course, the whole appeal of mug cakes is that you chuck them in the microwave and have a delicious dessert in a matter of seconds.
+But if you have the patience, I’d HIGHLY recommend baking it in the oven.

 Don’t get me wrong, it tastes pretty fab baked in the microwave too but the oven just does something magical.
-It makes the brownie extra fudgy and flavorful, and also gives it a nice chewy top which the microwave doesn’t do.
+It makes the eggless mug brownie extra fudgy and flavorful, and also gives it a nice chewy top which the microwave doesn’t do.

 The only thing to note is that I wouldn’t really recommend putting your mug in the oven just because it will take a bit longer to bake this way.
 Instead, I’d recommend using a small oven-proof ramekin.
 I love these Genware ramekins from Amazon.